-For effective protection in automobile accidents and sudden stops, children must be properly restrained.
+• For effective protection in automobile accidents and sudden stops, children must be properly restrained using a seat belt or child restraint system depending on the age and size of the child.
 Holding a child in your arms is not a substitute for a child restraint system.
-In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior if you are unrestrained.
+In an accident, the child can be crushed against the windshield, or between you and the vehicle's interior.